Gamma Complex

 Armored front and back with fifteen tons of thick crystaliron angled plate, this is the toughest little jump-capable ship that the droids could build from the wreckage of the space hulk Cretaceous.

 This ship has no life support capability or accommodations for living crew.
 Other than the bridge, drone storage, and one ton for cargo, every ton of this ship is designed for fighting.
-4 gravity maneuver drive, a 4 parsec jump drive, and a triple turret make up the majority of this ship’s systems.
+A 4 gravity maneuver drive, a 4 parsec jump drive, and a triple turret make up the majority of this ship’s systems.

 Extensive stolen software is installed on this ship, giving it the ability to operate with no crew.
 In essence, the ship is a spacefaring droid.